Charge Up New Jersey

 CSE's Role

-Administer statewide EV rebate program and provide clean vehicle market information to consumers, dealerships and stakeholders
+Administer statewide EV and EV charging incentive programs and provide clean vehicle market information to consumers, dealerships and stakeholders.

 Technologies